-- 5.2.1 a chairperson, who shall be a jurist, appointed by the Vice-Chancellor, - 5.2.2 the Dean of Students or his/her nominee, and - 5.2.3 a member of the SRC, preferably a law student, appointed by the SRC. - the Executive Dean of each faculty or his/her nominee who shall serve on a rotational basis, provided the same panellist presides for the entire session (and in a subsequent session in the event of a matter being part heard). - 5.2.5 In the interest of clarity, all panellists, including the student appointed in terms of 5.2.3, serves as autonomous members of the Committee, and not as a representative of a constituency.
+- 6.2.1 a chairperson, who shall be a jurist, appointed by the Vice-Chancellor, - 6.2.2 the Dean of Student Life and Development or his/her nominee, and - 6.2.3 a member of the SRC for the PE campuses or the LSRC for all University campuses, preferably a law student, appointed by the SRC. - 6.2.4 the Executive Dean of each faculty or his/her nominee who shall serve on a rotational basis, provided the same panellist presides for the entire session (and in a subsequent session in the event of a matter being part heard). - 6.2.5 In the interest of clarity, all panellists, including the student appointed in terms of 5.2.3, serves as autonomous members of the Committee, and not as a representative of a constituency.